nest/nest-simulator/doc/contribute/index.rst

 Change code or documentation
 ----------------------------

-To learn more about the NEST development workflow and use of Git, please visit the :doc:`development_workflow` page.

 Interested in creating or editing documentation?
 Check out our :doc:`../documentation_workflow/index`.

 For making changes to the PyNEST APIs, please see our :doc:`templates_styleguides/pyapi_template`.

 If you are a Vim user and require support for SLI files, please refer to our :doc:`templates_styleguides/vim_support_sli`.

 Contribute a Python example script
 ----------------------------------

 If you have a Python example network to contribute, please refer to our :doc:`templates_styleguides/example_template` to ensure you cover the required information.

 Code review guidelines
 ----------------------